linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 :set foldtext?
 ```

----
+#### Andrew Courter video recommendation

-- There's a grat video about Folds by Andrew Courter:
+- There's a great video about Folds by Andrew Courter:
   - [Code Folding in Neovim](https://youtu.be/f_f08KnAJOQ){:target="\_blank"}

 ### Fold with enter

 - Normally you fold with `za` but I changed it to use enter `<CR>`
-- `Toggle fold`

 <!-- markdownlint-disable -->
 <!-- prettier-ignore-start -->